Marine Expedition & Dive Instructor Course

 Next it’s time to take your first step in the world of professional dive training as you spend the next five weeks working towards your Divemaster certification.
 Your training during this phase will become much more hands-on as you learn to become a leader and take charge of activities.
 A large part of your training at this stage will include assisting with student divers as you develop your teaching skills.

-Marine Conservation: our dive centre is also a 100% PADI Aware partner meaning that we are are committed to ocean protection.
-You will experience marine conservation work first hand during these 5 weeks, completing your PADI Marine Conservation and Research specialty.
+Our dive centre is also a 100% PADI Aware partner meaning that we are are committed to ocean protection.
+You will experience marine conservation work first hand during these 5 weeks, completing your PADI Marine Conservation and Research speciality.
 This is a unique PADI distinct speciality qualification, that takes you into the world of ecology and identification of reef fish, invertebrates and corals.
 In addition, you will learn a variety research and survey techniques.
 By the end, you will have the opportunity to set up and complete your own survey.

 Week 7: Resort Operations Training, PADI Self Reliant and Adaptive Support Training